storesafe/cordova-sqlite-storage/README.md

 It is recommended to read through the [usage](#usage) and [sample](#sample) sections before building more complex applications.
 In general it is recommended to start by doing things one step at a time, especially when an application does not work as expected.

-The new [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test) sample is intended to be a boilerplate to reproduce and demonstrate any issues you may have with this plugin.
+The new [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) sample is intended to be a boilerplate to reproduce and demonstrate any issues you may have with this plugin.
 You may also use it as a starting point to build a new app.

 In case you get stuck with something please read through the [support](#support) section and follow the instructions before raising an issue.
 Professional support is also available by contacting: <sales@litehelpers.net>

+### SQLite resources

+- <http://www.tutorialspoint.com/sqlite/index.htm> with a number of helpful articles

 ### Some other Cordova resources